skovaka/UNCALLED/index.md

-## UNCALLED: a Utility for Nanopore Current ALgnment to Large Expanses of DNA
+## Uncalled: a Utility for Nanopore Current ALgnment to Large Expanses of DNA

 ### Real-time targeted sequencing